-Expenditures s of Work Additions 1.
+Evnandituras Type s of Work Expenditures Additions 1 ype.
+Additions 2.
 The addition of a frontage street or road 2.
 Addition of auxiliary lanes such as speed change, storage, or climbing lanes Barriers 3.
 Earthwork protective structures within or adjacent to the right-of- way area 4.
 Extensions and new installation of walls 5.
 Replacement of retaining walls to a higher standard 6.
 Extension of new installation of guardrails, fence lines, raised medians, or barriers for traffic safety Bikeways 7.
-Construction of bikeways where they are an integral part of the • streets and highway system 8.
+Construction of bikeways where they are an integral part of the streets and highway system 8.
 Construction of bicycle or pedestrian underpasses or overhead crossings for the general public use Bridges 9.
-Reconstruction of an existing bridge or installation of a new bridge J 10.
+Reconstruction of an existing bridge or installation of a new bridge - 10.
 Widening of a bridge 11.
 Replacement of bridge rails and floors to a higher standard Curbs, etc. 12.
-Installation or extension of curbs, gutters, sidewalks, or underdrain Odi.50, 010. (including improvements to handicap ramps to make them ADA compliant).
+Installation or extension of curbs, gutters, sidewalks, or underdrain (including improvements to handicap ramps to make them ADA compliant).
 Drainage 13.
-A complete reconstruction or an addition to a culvert including Dramago 10. cross culverts regardless of angle of crossing; storm drains, culverts, or drainage channels which are required to be constructed or reconstructed by improvement of the roadway; longitudinal storm drains or other longitudinal culverts, including manholes; cross longitudinal gutters at intersections; and catch basins and related pipes.
+A complete reconstruction or an addition to a culvert including cross culverts regardless of angle of crossing; storm drains, culverts, or drainage channels which are required to be constructed or reconstructed by improvement of the roadway; longitudinal storm drains or other longitudinal culverts, including manholes; cross longitudinal gutters at intersections; and catch basins and related pipes.
 The term "catch basin" shall include outlet structures or curb openings.
 An eligible "catch basin" must be located within the road or street system rights-of-way, or as close to the curb return joining the road or street system as practicable, considering the location of obstructions and/or hydraulic considerations.
 14. Extending old culverts and drains and replacing headwalls Interagency 15.
 Road improvements within an adjoining jurisdiction as long as the Projects improvements are made within the County of San Bernardino 16.
 Road improvements and maintenance on a state highway as long as the appropriate agreement with Caltrans is in place 17.
 Maintenance or construction on alleys that have been formally accepted into the city or county street system 18.
-Development of facilities associated with Metrolink commuter rail 1.0. operations that are determined to be a local responsibility Landscaping 19.
-Installation or addition to landscape treatment such as sod, s.i.acoapiiig shrubs, trees, irrigation, etc. along the street or road right-of-way 20.
-Purchase of land for "greenbelt" if needed to mitigate the 20. environmental impact of a street or road construction project Layout 21.
-Change of alignment, profile, and cross-section Layout 22.
-Reconstruction of an intersection and its approximate approaches to a substantially higher type involving a change in its character and layout including changes from a plain intersection to a major channelized intersection or to a grade separation and ramps 1 onamion200 intersection or to a grade separation and familys
+Development of facilities associated with Metrolink commuter rail operations that are determined to be a local responsibility Landscaping 19.
+Installation or addition to landscape treatment such as sod, 0.5 shrubs, trees, irrigation, etc. along the street or road right-of-way 20.
+Purchase of land for "greenbelt" if needed to mitigate the 0.1 environmental impact of a street or road construction project Layout 21.
+Change of alignment, profile, and cross-section 22.
+Reconstruction of an intersection and its approximate approaches to a substantially higher type involving a change in its character and layout including changes from a plain intersection to a major channelized intersection or to a grade separation and ramps